 Trying to time the market, or going in and out of the stock market frequently.
 For one, a lot of stock growth happens in spurts.
 Perfectly timing these swings is nearly impossible.

-This article was updated in January 2018.
+This post was updated in February 2019.

 August 7, 2017